(Download link for e-book is available at the end of the article.)

 By and large, if one is deciding to choose from these languages then there is a range of things that have to be studied as an informed decision is required to be taken before venturing into the field of Data Science with any particular tool in hand.
 The fact that Python is easy to learn gives it an advantage over R but still, as there are a great number of people who have learnt R directly often without any programming experience makes the choice difficult.

-In Conclusion, if we strictly stick by the numbers then Python users and courses related to Data Science in Python are higher and also on the rise.
+In Conclusion, if we strictly go by the numbers then Python users, courses and jobs related to Python Data Science are higher and also on the rise.
 If we juxtapose these numbers with other significant factors such as the widespread use of Python for Artificial Intelligence which is also the way forward, it can be said that Python seems to be the tool for Data Science currently and also for the upcoming days.
-Still, if Python wins decisively, by a margin or not at all remains to be a matter of much debate.
+Still, if Python wins by a huge margin or not remains a matter of debate, but for most of new age jobs Python, Data Science have become a synonym!